m-g-h/R.MFIV/README.md

 ## 2\.
 Processing a whole dataset (using data.table)

+Calculate the Implied Variances for a complete dataset

 ``` r
 ## Calculate risk-free-rate and maturity
 option_dataset[, `:=`(R = interpolate_rfr(date = as_date(t),